oproxy99/PRODIGY_DS_04/README.md

 # Description
-This repository contains a tableau project (PRODIGY_DS_04.twb) and the dataset used for conducting the visualisations (synthetic_population_data_updated.csv).
+This repository contains a tableau project (PRODIGY_DS_04.twb) and the dataset used for conducting the visualisations (cleaned_twitter_sentiment.csv).